Clean Energy as a Platform for Interdisciplinary Collaborations within a Technology-Driven Institution

 How to Cite:

-Schauer, D. J. & Slaven, I. & Roberson, G., (2011) “Clean Energy as a Platform for Interdisciplinary Collaborations within a Technology-Driven Institution”, The Journal of Technology, Management, and Applied Engineering 27(2).
+Schauer, D. J. & Slaven, I. & Roberson, G., (2011) “Clean Energy as a Platform for Interdisciplinary Collaborations within a Technology-Driven Institution”, Journal of Industrial Technology 27(2).